 Beyond supporting Afghan proxies of competing stripes, Iran has dramatically expanded its economic ties with Afghanistan to buy influence in the country.
-Iran increased its exports from \$800 million in 2008 to over \$2 billion in 2011 and accounted for 27.6% of Afghanistan's \$5 billion annual imports.
+Iran increased its exports from \$800 million in 2008 to over \$2 billion by 2011 and accounted for 27.6% of Afghanistan's \$5 billion annual imports.
+According to the Afghanistan Chamber of Commerce, Iran surpassed Pakistan as Afghanistan's largest trading partner from March 2017-2018-with Iran exporting goods worth \$1.98 billion.
 Iran has also provided up to \$500 million in development assistance to Afghanistan.
-Iran's economic influence in Afghanistan is best illustrated by its development of the western city of Herat, where Iran has developed the electrical grid, invested heavily in the mining industry, and invested over \$150 million to build a school, mosque, residential apartments, a seven-mile road, and even stocked store shelves with Iraniangoods."
+Iran's economic influence in Afghanistan is best illustrated by its development of the western city of Herat, where Iran has developed the electrical grid, invested heavily in the mining industry, and invested over \$150 million to build a school, mosque, residential apartments, a seven-mile road, and even stocked store shelves with Iranian goods.